bixgomez/how2-drupal/web/modules/custom/however_customizations/README.md

 A custom Drupal module that provides specialized functionality for the However project.

+## Overview

+This module automates content management for two academic journals (**How(ever)** and **How2**) by handling the complex relationships between volumes, issues, sections, and articles.
+It eliminates manual data entry, ensures consistency across dozens of pieces of content, and provides intelligent navigation throughout the publication hierarchy.

+### Key Problems Solved:
+- **Eliminates repetitive data entry** through automatic field synchronization
+- **Maintains consistency** with auto-generated titles and standardized formatting
+- **Prevents broken relationships** by managing content lifecycle automatically
+- **Improves editorial workflow** with smart form enhancements and bulk operations
+- **Enables seamless navigation** through intelligent prev/next linking

+The module serves as the backbone for managing a large archive of literary journal content, ensuring that volume numbers, issue numbers, and titles remain synchronized across all related content without manual intervention.

 ## Features Overview

 This module handles content relationships, automatic content generation, navigation, and maintenance tasks across the complex publication hierarchy of volumes, issues, sections, and articles.